Spirit of Shankly: Spirit Of Shankly 4 July Independence Day Rally

-A large number of Liverpool fans attended a SOS organised rally on St. George's Hall Plateau in Liverpool city centre, held on the American Independence Day, 4 July 2010.
-The union declared this the day that Liverpool fans declare their independence from their American owners.
-They outlined how they are planning to launch a credit union partnership where supporters can buy the club.
+A large crowd attended an SOS-organized rally at St George's Plateau in Liverpool city centre on 4 July 2010 (American Independence Day).
+The union framed the event as fans declaring independence from their American owners and outlined plans for a credit union partnership to facilitate a supporter buyout.
 The day included speeches in support of Spirit Of Shankly and their aims by ex-Liverpool players John Aldridge and Howard Gayle; Comedians John Bishop and Neil Fitzmaurice; Members of Parliament Steve Rotheram and Alison McGovern; General Secretary of the Communication Workers Union Billy Hayes (trade unionist); Karen Gill, the granddaughter of Bill Shankly; and music by John Power, Pete Wylie, Ian McNabb, Peter Hooton, John O'Connell and Sons of Anfield.

 Tom Hicks Jr.

-In January 2010 Liverpool director Tom Hicks Jr, son of owner Tom Hicks, became embroiled in an email row with a member of Spirit Of Shankly, in which he called the fan an idiot, before responding with a further reply which said: Blow me fuck face.
-Go to hell, I'm sick of you..
-The precise circumstances of the exchanges between the two remain unknown; however, release of the emails was a publicity blow for the ownership.
-A spokesperson for SoS stated, "For one of the directors of the club, and the son of one of the owners, to respond to a fan with genuine concerns in such a manner is unacceptable.
-Tom Hicks Jr should resign, as his position as a director is now untenable.".
-The club released a statement confirming his resignation soon after.
+In January 2010, Liverpool director Tom Hicks Jr. (son of owner Tom Hicks) became embroiled in an email exchange with an SOS member.
+Hicks Jr. called the fan an "idiot" before adding: "Blow me fuck face.
+Go to hell, I'm sick of you."
+The release of the emails was a publicity blow for the ownership.
+An SOS spokesperson called the response "unacceptable" and demanded Hicks Jr.'s resignation, arguing his position was untenable.
+The club confirmed his resignation shortly after.

 Supporter ownership

-On 23 July 2010, SoS and another fan organisation, ShareLiverpoolFC, announced that they would be joining forces to pursue their common goal of fan ownership of the club.
-ShareLiverpoolFC is to be rebranded as Spirit Of Shankly – ShareLiverpoolFC (SOS-SL), although it remains a legally separate organisation to Spirit of Shankly.
+On 23 July 2010, SOS and the fan organization ShareLiverpoolFC announced they would join forces to pursue fan ownership.
+ShareLiverpoolFC rebranded as Spirit of Shankly – ShareLiverpoolFC (SOS-SL), although it remained a legally separate entity.

-ShareLiverpoolFC decided to informally retire from its campaigning after the sale of the club to NESV leaving the Spirit of Shankly as the only organised supporters' group campaigning for supporter investment and ownership.
+Following the club's sale to New England Sports Ventures (NESV), ShareLiverpoolFC informally retired from campaigning, leaving SOS as the sole organized supporters' group advocating for fan investment and ownership.

 New ownership

-It was unclear what impact the takeover by NESV in October 2010 would have on the future of the group.
-SoS released a statement claiming it was their actions which had forced Hicks and Gillett out.
+Following the October 2010 takeover by NESV, SOS released a statement claiming its actions had forced Hicks and Gillett out.

 On 18 October 2010 the board of Spirit of Shankly met the new owners of Liverpool F.C. for an informal discussion regarding their organisation and their actions regarding the previous regime.
-At that meeting new Liverpool owner John Henry said to the members of the group present "You guys need to know that without the action and hard work of the Spirit of Shankly, Tom (Werner) and I would not have bought the Club".
+At this meeting, principal owner John W. Henry reportedly told the group: "You guys need to know that without the action and hard work of the Spirit of Shankly, Tom [Werner] and I would not have bought the club."